How to Get a Residente Temporal (the OLD FM3 Retirement) Visa to Live in Mexico

-Mexico changed many aspects of the immigration laws recently.
+Mexico changed many aspects of the immigration laws in 2013.
 The changes are major.
-What used to be called an FM3 is now a Residente Temporal - No Inmigrante visa.
-At the moment, you CAN apply for your immigration permit at a consulate in the USA or Canada.
+What used to be called an FM3 is now a Residente Temporal - No Inmigrante or Residente Permanente visa.
+At the moment, you MUST apply for your immigration visa at a consulate in the USA or Canada.

 I know people who applied in Canada, drove their household goods to the border and imported them under their exemption.
 When they arrived at their new home, they presented themselves to the authorities and their immigration permit was made official.
 Now this does not seem right, but that is what they told me.
 Verify that this will be the case for you if you apply before leaving the USA or Canada.

 My general advice below is valuable in the sense that you should take your time before applying for a visa to live in Mexico.
 Yucalandia.com has continually and accurate information on the residency maze.
 Meanwhile, the info below is accurate for the general information.